KiandaBPM/docs/content/docs/low-code/field-widget.md

 ![Field picker component example](/images/field-picker-modal-example.jpg)

 Other field-related components include field-date, field-group, field-textbox and so on for the 16 predefined fields that exist.
-These components can be investigated using the **Ember inspector** add-in, see [Best practices](/docs/low-code/best-practices/#how-to-get-started-with-ember-inspector) for details.
+These components can be investigated using the [**Ember inspector**](/docs/low-code/using-the-ember-inspector/) add-in, click on the link for details.